CAS International Student Community

 International Student Advising in CAS

-The team distributes the weekly ‘International Edition’ e-newsletter to all CAS international students in order to highlight important academic considerations and resources for international students and to promote key campus and city-wide activities and events of special interest to the international student community.
+The team distributes the ‘International Edition’ e-newsletter to all CAS international students in order to highlight important academic considerations and resources for international students and to promote key campus and city-wide activities and events of special interest to the international student community.

 Moreover, the International Team leads a CAS committee that evaluates international academic credentials, so that students can earn credits toward their degrees for results from qualifying exams.
-The team supports the enrollment of students into appropriate English and writing courses and collaborates with the Expository Writing Program.
+The team supports the enrollment of students into appropriate writing courses and collaborates with the Expository Writing Program.
 In addition, the team coordinates with the Office of Global Services (OGS) on visa and employment issues (e.g., visa extensions, CPT and OPT processes).

 Study Away Advising in CAS

-CAS academic advisors encourage all students to spend some time studying at one NYU's fourteen global academic centers, with world cities including Accra, Buenos Aires, Prague, and Shanghai.
+CAS academic advisors encourage all students to spend some time studying at one of NYU's global academic centers, with world cities including Accra, Buenos Aires, Prague, and Shanghai.
 The global academic centers host courses from the Core program, offer academic courses from numerous CAS major departments and in many foreign languages, and administer internship-for-credit programs.
-There are also many programs available for summer study in CAS, including summer-only programs (e.g., Athens), and global January Term programs offered via NYU Abu Dhabi and NYU Shanghai.
-NYU credits can be earned by taking courses at non-U.S. universities via the NYU International Exchange Program that includes relationships with universities across the globe, such as Yonsei University (Seoul, Korea), Pontificia Catholic University (Santiago, Chile), and Bocconi University (Milan, Italy).
+There are also many programs available for summer study, including summer-only programs (e.g., Athens), and global January Term programs offered via NYU Abu Dhabi and NYU Shanghai.
+NYU credits can be earned by taking courses at non-U.S. universities via the NYU International Exchange Program that includes relationships with universities across the globe, such as Yonsei University (Seoul, Republic of Korea), Pontificia Catholic University (Santiago, Chile), and Bocconi University (Milan, Italy).
 Students who wish to study away are encouraged to discuss their plans with their advisor as early as possible in their academic careers and to attend info sessions or walk-in hours at the Office of Global Programs in order to learn more.
 Students who plan for a study away experience early in their careers tend to have more flexibility regarding choosing a location, program, and specific courses.
 For more information regarding NYU's study away opportunities, including funding opportunities, site-specific details, and application deadlines, please visit the extensive Office of Global Programs website.